kunalb/poet/README.md

 # poet
-A light emacs theme that's well suited for modes using variable pitch: particularly org-mode and markdown-mode; or any mode that works well with `variable-pitch` mode.
+A light emacs theme that's well suited for prose: particularly org-mode and markdown-mode; or any mode that works well with `variable-pitch` mode.

 ## Motivation
 The main idea behind this was to make Emacs more friendly for writing prose instead of code.
 Highlights include mixing monospace and variable pitch text in markdown and org-modes, making it convenient to write prose and code together.
 For example,